yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 - `MessageGroupID:` The primary key of the table.
 This is a partition key.
 - `Name:` The name of the message group.
 2. In the application, query the DynamoDB table for all the message groups.
+3. Create a Lambda function that will be triggered when a new message is added to the table.
+The Lambda function should list all the messages in the message group and return them to the application.

+4. Call the Lambda function to list all the messages in the message group.

 ### C. Creating a Message for an existing Message Group into Application